 - 1. Documentation in form and substance satisfactory to the Department that the conditions of Rule 2.4.5(2)(3) of the regulations have been met must be on file with the Department before a provisional license will be issued. - 2.
 A provisional license holder may only practice under the supervision of the individual licensed as a professional art therapist in Mississippi who is the listed supervisor on file with the Department. - 3.
 A provisional license holder must be supervised one (1) hour for every ten (10) hours of face-to-face client contact. - 4.
-A provisional license holder shall restrict his practice to the State of Mississippi.

-- 5. Only an individual issued a regular license by the Department may supervise a provisional license holder. - 6.
+A provisional license holder shall restrict his practice to the State of Mississippi. - 5.
+Only an individual issued a regular license by the Department may supervise a provisional license holder. - 6.
+The provisional license holder must take the first examination following completion of the client contact hours of postgraduate experience. - 7.
 Notice of Termination: The supervisor shall notify the Department in writing of the termination of the supervisory relationship with a provisional license holder.
 The notice shall include the effective date of the termination and must be filed with the Department or postmarked no later than three (3) calendar days from the date of termination.